okozolin/CookEat/README.md

 The website is currently in beta version and based on mock data.<br/>
 This site is made as part of the "30 hours" program by "Baot" community, that groups experienced developers together to study new technologies by creating a side project together.
 "Baot" community is the largest Israeli women experienced developers community.
-## Future goals
-* Extend the functionality of the website - add login option, rating option, map view..
-* Add courses data by crawling websites and manually.
-* Decide a business model for the website, such as offer promotions with a pay.

 ### Contributers
 * Shiri Haim - Team lead.
 System Architect and Frontend Guild Lead.